toralf/tinderbox/README.md

 Grant to the user these sudo rights:

     tinderbox ALL=(ALL) NOPASSWD: /home/tinderbox/tb/bin/chr.sh,/home/tinderbox/tb/bin/tbs.sh,/usr/bin/chroot
-Create one or more big directories to hold the chroot images, preferred namespace : ~/img*X*

 At a hardened host these tweaks of *Grsecurity* are needed: